How I Tell Stories

-I usually tell human stories that span travel, culture, and politics.
-My favourite stories are those that feature immersive reporting and exude a strong sense of place and history.
+As a reader, my favourite stories are those that feature immersive reporting and exude a strong sense of place and history.
 I like stories about migration, social justice, subcultures, and collisions between art and politics.
 In particular, I’m drawn to stories that explore the connections between conflict, memory and identity.
-Those are also the kinds of stories I try to seek out and tell.
+These are also the kinds of stories I try to find and tell.